-The concept of the Algorithm

-Definition of an algorithm, the importance of an algorithm to explain and breakdown a problem when designing programs.
+The concept of the Algorithm Definition of an algorithm, the importance of an algorithm to explain and breakdown a problem when designing programs.
 Introduction to different representations of an algorithm e.g. textual, diagrammatic: pseudo code, flowcharts.
 Introduction to control and data structure of an algorithm.

-High Level Languages

-Introduction to programming paradigms

-Characteristics of each programming paradigm, including imperative, object-oriented and formal.
+High Level Languages Introduction to programming paradigms Characteristics of each programming paradigm, including imperative, object-oriented and formal.
 Computer Language Translation Source Code, Translation including differences between Compilers, Interpreters, Assemblers.
 Machine Object Code.
 Pseudo Machine.
 Description and applications of various compilers & techniques should be overviewed.
-Details and functioning of these translators should not be tackled

-Expressions and data Types

-The objectives of the following include an understanding of

-Simple java programs that utilise print and println,

-Java style comments,

-Primitive data types: char, int, double, and boolean,

-Operator precedence,

-Relational operators <, <=, >, >=, ==, !=

-String literals,

-Expressions composed of primitive data types and,

-Expressions that mix data types.

-Variables and assignments

-The objectives of the following include an understanding of

-The concept of a variable as a named memory location,

-Variable declarations and initialisations,

-Assignment and Java's assignment operators: =, +=, -=, =, /=, and

-The use of a Scanner object for interactive input,

-The advantages of using final variables

-Type compatibility and casting,

-Pre-increment and post increment (++ x, x++, --x, x--) and

-Shortcuts (x = x + 10 can be shortcut to x += 10).

-Selection and decision

-Selection as a mechanism for controlling the flow of a program;
+Details and functioning of these translators should not be tackled Expressions and data Types The objectives of the following include an understanding of Simple java programs that utilise print and println, Java style comments, Primitive data types: char, int, double, and boolean, Operator precedence, Relational operators <, <=, >, >=, ==, != String literals, Expressions composed of primitive data types and, Expressions that mix data types.
+Variables and assignments The objectives of the following include an understanding of The concept of a variable as a named memory location, Variable declarations and initialisations, Assignment and Java's assignment operators: =, +=, -=, =, /=, and %=, The use of a Scanner object for interactive input, The advantages of using final variables Type compatibility and casting, Pre-increment and post increment (++ x, x++,x, x) and Shortcuts (x = x + 10 can be shortcut to x += 10).
+Selection and decision The objectives of the following include an understanding of: Selection as a mechanism for controlling the flow of a program;

 The if statement, the if-else statement, and Switch statement and Nested if-else statements.

-Repetition/ Iteration

-The objectives of the following include an understanding of

-Repetition and loops: the while, do-while, and for statements;

-The differences and similarities among the while, do-while and for statements; Nested loops; Infinite loops.

-Methods

-The concept of a method as a "black box";

-The methods of Java's Math class

-How to construct methods that carry out simple tasks;

-The differences between void methods (setters) and methods that return a value (getters);

-Local variables; Method overloading.

-Only the following methods are to be used: Math.random(),

-Math.round(x), Math.max(x,y), Math.min(x,y), Math.pow(x,y), sqrt(x)

-Objects and classes

-Objects and classes;

-Programmer defined classes;

-Components of a class: constructors, instance variables and methods;

-Overloading of constructors and methods; Access modifiers: public and private; Encapsulation and information hiding;

-Inheritance;

-Static variables and static methods;

-Parameter passing (passing by value or by reference);

-The keyword this

-Arrays

-Array declarations (single and two dimensional) instantiation, initialisation, filling in an array with data, displaying data from an array;

-How arrays are passed to methods and used in methods;

-Sorting an array using bubble sort algorithm only;

-Searching an array using linear search.
+Repetition/ Iteration The objectives of the following include an understanding of Repetition and loops: the while, do-while, and for statements; The differences and similarities among the while, do-while and for statements; Nested loops; Infinite loops.
+Methods The objectives of the following include an understanding of: The concept of a method as a "black box"; The methods of Java's Math class How to construct methods that carry out simple tasks; The differences between void methods (setters) and methods that return a value (getters); Local variables; Method overloading.
+Only the following methods are to be used: Math.random(), Math.round(x), Math,max(x,y), Math.min(x,y), Math.pow(x,y), sqrt(x) Objects and classes The objectives of the following include an understanding of: Objects and classes; Programmer defined classes; Components of a class: constructors, instance variables and methods; Overloading of constructors and methods; Access modifiers: public and private; Encapsulation and information hiding; Inheritance; Static variables and static methods; Parameter passing (passing by value or by reference); The keyword this Arrays The objectives of the following include an understanding of: Array declarations (single and two dimensional) instantiation, initialisation, filling in an array with data, displaying data from an array; How arrays are passed to methods and used in methods; Sorting an array using bubble sort algorithm only; Searching an array using linear search.
 Array of Objects.

-Data structures

-Purpose of data structures algorithms

-Stacks

-Basic knowledge of the concept of a stack as a data structure.

-Queues

-Basic knowledge of the concept of a queue as a data structure.
+Data structures Purpose of data structures algorithms Stacks Basic knowledge of the concept of a stack as a data structure.
+Queues Basic knowledge of the concept of a queue as a data structure.
+Linear Lists Basic knowledge of the concept of lists Other structures Arrays - single and two dimensional Creating an array Filling in an array with data.

-Linear Lists

-Basic knowledge of the concept of lists

-Other structures

-Arrays - single and two dimensional

-Creating an array

-Filling in an array with data.

 Displaying data from an array

-Basic knowledge of sorting algorithms in general with special reference to bubble and insertion sort.
-Sorting Algorithms
+Sorting Algorithms Basic knowledge of sorting algorithms in general with special reference to bubble and insertion sort.